varnish/Varnish-Book/varnish_book.rst

    ..
 VCL

-   In addition, Varnish uses a configuration language (VCL) that is translated to C programming language code.
+   In addition, Varnish uses the *Varnish Configuration Language* (VCL) that is translated to C programming language code.
    This code is compiled with a standard C compiler and then dynamically linked directly into Varnish at run-time.
    This has several advantages.
    The most practical is the freedom you get as system administrator.